 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Additionally, the Compliance Technical Assistance Program (CTAP) may be contacted at (800) 988-7901 for confidential assistance.
+For further information as to non-PFOS alternatives, please contact Compliance Technical Assistance Program (CTAP) staff (800-988-7901, firstname.lastname@example.org).
 A CTAP consultation request can be made as well.

 By September 19, 2014, existing operations must meet the following limits:

 Immediately upon startup, new operations must meet the following limits: